Neferirkare Kakai: Funerary cult

-Personified agricultural estate of Neferirkare, tomb of Sekhemnefer III.
+Personified agricultural estate of Neferirkare, tomb of Seshemnefer III.

 As with the other pharaohs of the Fifth Dynasty, Neferirkare was the object of a funerary cult after his death.
 Cylinder seals belonging to priests and priestesses serving in this cult attest his existence during the Old Kingdom period.

 For example, a black steatite seal, now in the Metropolitan Museum bears the inscription "Votary of Hathor and priestess of the good god Neferirkare, beloved of the gods".
 Some of these officials had roles in the cults of several kings, as well as in their sun temples.

 Offerings for the funerary cult of deceased rulers were provided by dedicated agricultural estates set up during the king's reign.
 A few of these are known for Neferirkare, including "The estate of Kakai (named) the i3gt of Kakai", (Note: Transliteration ḥwt K3k3i i3gt K3k3i.)
 "Strong is the power of Kakai", (Note: Transliteration W3š-b3w-K3k3i.)
 "The plantations of Kakai", (Note: Transliteration Šw-K3k3i, uncertain reading) "Nekhbet desires that Kakai lives", "Neferirkare is beloved of the ennead" and "The mansion of the Ba of Neferirkare".

 Traces of the continued existence of the funerary cult of Neferirkare beyond the Old Kingdom period are scant.
 A pair of statues belonging to a certain Sekhemhotep were uncovered in Giza, one of which is inscribed with the standard Ancient Egyptian offering formula followed by "of the temple of the King of Upper and Lower Egypt, Neferirkare, true of voice".
 The statues, which date to the early 12th Dynasty of the Middle Kingdom period are the only archaeological evidence that Neferirkare's funerary cult still existed or had been revived around Abusir at the time, albeit in a very limited form.

+Personality

+Neferirkare's reign was unusual for the significant number of surviving contemporary documents that describe him as a kind and gentle ruler.
+When Rawer, an elderly nobleman and royal courtier, was accidentally struck by the king's mace during a religious ceremony—a dangerous situation that could have resulted in the official's immediate death or his banishment from court, given that the Pharaoh was considered a living god in Old Kingdom mythology—Neferirkare promptly forgave Rawer and ordered that no harm come to him because of the incident,.
+As Rawer gratefully states in an inscription in his Giza tomb: